Kamogawa Seaworld 鴨川シーワールド

 Pick up a unique gift

 The gift shops include an array of products that you can only find at Kamogawa Seaworld, especially products related to the park's orca and beluga whales.
 The most popular gifts for kids include unique stuffed sea animals and plastic figurines.

 Explore the area a little deeper

-The area around Kamogawa Seaworld is a resort town with many places to stay, putting you close to Seaworld as well as other sites on the southeastern part of the Boso Peninsula .
+The area around Kamogawa Seaworld is a tourist town with many places to stay in the southeastern part of the Boso Peninsula .
 It's a great place to spend the entire day, however if you're short on time, visit in the morning for a very do-able half-day experience.

 * The information on this page may be subject to change due to COVID-19.